ARM-software/ebbr/source/chapter1-about.rst

       All A64 instructions are 32 bits.

    AArch32
       Arm 32-bit architectures.
-AArch32 is a roll up term referring to all 32-bit versions of the Arm architecture starting at ARMv4.
+AArch32 is a roll-up term referring to all 32-bit versions of the Arm architecture starting at ARMv4.

    AArch64 state